oyauysalkog/oyauysalkog/README.md

 - 👋 Hi, I’m Oya @oyauysalkog
-- 👀 I’m interested in Data Science for the Business!
+- 👀 I’m interested in Ai for the Business!
-- 🌱 I’m currently learning the essentials of Pattern Analysis
+- 🌱 I’m currently working on Agentic Ai workflows
 - 📫 You can reach me via oyauysalkog@gmail.com

 oyauysalkog/oyauysalkog is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.